 Except as otherwise set forth, the administration of these policies shall be the responsibility of the Office for Academic Affairs.

-The Intellectual Property Rights Committee shall be a standing committee composed of 6 members, equally apportioned between faculty (chosen by the Faculty Senate) and administration (appointed by the president or his/her designee).
-The committee shall:

-serve as a forum for discussion of University copyright policy, and recommended changes as appropriate, and
+The Rights in Copyrightable Materials Committee shall be a standing committee composed of six members, equally apportioned between faculty (chosen by the Faculty Senate) and administration (appointed by the President or his/her designee).
+The committee shall serve as a forum for discussion of University copyright policy and recommend changes as appropriate.

-mediate any disputes over intellectual property rights that may arise.
+Disputes over copyrightable material or agreements dealing with copyright issues should be resolved using the General Grievance Policy given in Appendix E of the Faculty Handbook.

 Review Academic Affairs will review this policy every five years or sooner as needed.